P E R U : Tour of the Incas

 2020 Sept 10 - 20

-The Miraflores district & the Huaca Pucllana is Lima’s most affluent area, just south of the central hub, is a residential and retail-focused district that sits on a coastal bluff.
+The Miraflores district & the Huaca Pucllana is Lima’s most affluent area that sits on a coastal bluff.
 It meanders above wave-pounded shingle beaches in a series of neatly trimmed parks, cosmopolitan bars and shops.

 Farther inland, you’ll stumble across the Huaca Pucllana, a rambling, adobe-brick remnant of an indigenous culture (usually referred to as the Lima Culture) that flourished here between 200 and 700 AD.